 Wayne Gretzky’s number 99 was officially retired across the NHL at the 50th All-Star Game in 2000.
 The ‘Great One’ holds every major career scoring record and is inarguably the best player who has ever laced up in the NHL.
 Gretzky is the only player with this honour.

 The Next One

-Toe Blake, Chris Chelios, Bill Durnan, Jacques Lemaire, Frank Mahovlich and George Vezina round out the players on the NHL’s Top 100 Players list whose numbers have not been retired by the Canadiens.
+Toe Blake, Chris Chelios, Bill Durnan, Jacques Lemaire, Frank Mahovlich and Georges Vezina round out the players on the NHL’s Top 100 Players list whose numbers have not been retired by the Canadiens.
 Will we see one of these greats raised to the rafters next or will it be the youth of tomorrow?
 One thing is for certain… there are still many stories left to write.